PushpitKumar/BankNoteAuthentication/README.md

 ### 1. Overview/Problem Statement
 * Ever wondered whether the note given to you as change by the shopkeeper was real or fake?
 Or you returned empty handed when you went to deposit some money in the bank and your notes were rejected for being fake?
 This app will help you identify whether the note is authentic or not!
-* This is a classification problem where we use ML algorithms such as LogisticRegression, SVM, KNN and more.
+* For this problem, classification algorithms such as Logistic Regression, KNN, SVM, DecisionTree and RandomForest were implemented.
+SVM performed the best!.

 ### 2. Dataset
 * The dataset was taken from Machine Learning UCI repository and is available on Kaggle.